TeamTuringCOS301/Backend/README.md

   Use [`create-tables.sql`] to create the required tables.
   [`create-admin.sql`] is provided to create a super admin with username `admin` and password `admin`, for testing.

+* `notification` - Configuration for push notifications of new alerts.

+  * `click` - A path, starting at one of the mount points, to visit when clicking on the notification.
+  * `icons` - An array of three paths, with an icon for each alert severity.
+  * `firebaseKey` - Firebase server key.

 * `ports` - The ports to listen on.

   * `http` - Requests on this port will be redirected to HTTPS.